jamilkigozi/vita-strategies/CONFIGURATION-QUESTIONS.md

 ### 4. QUICK FIXES I CAN DO NOW:

-1. ✅ Fixed OpenBao region: us-central1 → europe-west2
+1. ✅ Fixed OpenBao region: Standardized to europe-west2
 2. 🔧 Need your actual project ID to fix project references
 3. 🔧 Need to clean up bucket names to match your project
 4. 🔧 Remove all hardcoded values